-Single Touch Payroll (STP) reporting comes into effect 1 July 2018.
-The ATO has granted HR3 a deferral until the 31st March 2019 to enable all HR3 customers to seamlessly transition on to STP during that period.
-This deferral automatically covers all HR3 customers up until that date.
-A copy of the ATO's Deferral Notice can be downloaded by clicking on this link ATO Deferral Notice
+Single Touch payroll (STP) reporting came into effect 1 July 2018.
+HR3 is ATO certified as STP compliant and have an approved deferral date of 31st March 2019 to seamlessly transition all our customers to STP reporting.
+A copy of the ATO’s Deferral Notice can be downloaded by clicking on this link ATO Deferral Notice

 With over 30 years’ experience providing payroll software, you can rest assured that HR3 is on top of all the required reporting and are here to help.

 Please find below recent STP blogs, a quick STP timeline, answers to frequently asked questions and a number of helpful resource links.

 The Australian Tax Office (ATO) is implementing Single Touch Payroll (STP), a more regular and streamlined way of receiving payroll and superannuation data from employers.

 Employers currently report Pay As You Go (PAYG) withholdings via their Business Activity Statement (BAS) but under the new STP, this information will be submitted to the ATO via your payroll software or payroll service provider.

 In short, the ATO will receive tax withheld data, payroll data and superannuation data on a pay event basis throughout the year instead of your current regular period-based reporting and Annual Payment Summaries.